You may have some jewelry about which you would like more information. There are generally two areas of interest... market value

 There are many jewelry books with

 price guides, and they are fun to read and learn from.
-Be wary of using book values only, though, as books can be
+Be wary of using book values only,

-misleading.
-Some book values are set by the owner/collector of the jewelry
+older values.
+Some book values are set by the

-rather than by an actual sales and therefore can be inaccurate.
-Also, note the
+owner/collector of the jewelry rather than by actual sales and therefore can

-year in which the book was published, as desirability can change rapidly
+be inaccurate.
+Also, note the year in which the book was published as

-with the fluctuations of supply and demand.... and with what's hot and
+desirability can change rapidly with the fluctuations of supply and demand, and with what’s hot and

-what's not at any given time.
+what’s not at any given time.
+Also many of them are quite old now, and the

-only what someone is willing to pay you for it, regardless of what "The
+only what someone is willing to pay you for it, regardless of what "the

-Book" says, or what was on "The Antiques Road Show".
+book" says, what an insurance appraisal says, or what was on "The Antiques Road Show".

 SELLING VENUES